13 Popup Design Examples: Why They Work and How to Make Your Own

 This creates a less intrusive experience and gives Kanzen Skincare one more chance to capture exiting visitors.
 Beyond that, Kanzen uses a big bold call-to-action button saying: “SHOW ME THE MONEY!”.
 And they’ve also added a unique touch to the headline by making it fun and conversational.

-MeUndies utilizes an interesting technique that we haven't previously discussed — urgency.
-In addition to offering a 15% off coupon in exchange for visitors' email addresses, MeUndies ups the ante by adding a 30-minute countdown timer.
+Johnny Fly utilizes interesting techniques that we haven't previously discussed — urgency and an element of surprise.
+In addition to offering a discount in exchange for visitors' email addresses, Johnny Fly ups the ante by adding a countdown timer.

 There are a couple of nice things going on here: